GoogleCloudPlatform/java-docs-samples/CONTRIBUTING.md

 ### Running the Linter

-To run the checkstyle plugin on an existing sample, run
+To run the checkstyle & ErrorProne plugins on an existing sample, run

 ```shell
 mvn clean verify -DskipTests